oracle/db-sharding/docker-based-sharding-deployment/README.md

       CUSTOM_SHARD_SCRIPT_DIR:  Specify the location of custom scripts that you want to run after setting up the shard setup.
       CUSTOM_SHARD_SCRIPT_FILE: Specify the file name which must be available on CUSTOM_SHARD_SCRIPT_DIR location to be executed after shard db setup.
       CLONE_DB: Specify value "true" if you want to avoid db creation and clone it from cold backup of existing Oracle DB.
 This DB must not have shard setup.
 Shard script will look for the backup at /opt/oracle/oradata.
-      OLD_ORACLE_SID: Specify the OLD_ORACLE_SID if you are performing db seed clonging using existing cold backup of Oracle DB.
+      OLD_ORACLE_SID: Specify the OLD_ORACLE_SID if you are performing db seed cloning using existing cold backup of Oracle DB.
       OLD_ORACLE_PDB: Specify the OLD_ORACLE_PDB if you are performing db seed cloning using existing cold backup of Oracle DB.
 ```